shanelnumber5/341-web-design/_docs/topic-08/02-intro-style/page-04.md

 ```html
   <body style="background-image: url("#");">
 ```
-**Note** Keep in mind that the image can be something on your site or something external.
-Just a relative link if it's on your site use a absolute link if it's external (i.e. should start with http or https).
+Keep in mind that the image can be something on your site or something external.
+Use a relative URL if you have the image in your image subdirectory.
+Use an absolute URL if you are linking to an external source (i.e. should start with http or https).

 <div class="external-embed">
   <p data-height="600" data-theme-id="30567" data-slug-hash="gOMppWr" data-default-tab="html,result" data-user="retrog4m3r" data-pen-title="div padding" class="codepen"></p>